Coconut Milk vs. Coconut Cream

 Extracting the Liquid Gold

-Coconut milk isn’t what it sounds like.
-It’s not the liquid you find when you crack open a fresh coconut.
-Instead, it’s made by blending grated coconut flesh with water and then straining the mixture.
-The result is a thick, creamy liquid with a distinctly tropical aroma and flavor.
+Contrary to expectations, coconut milk isn’t the liquid inside a fresh coconut.
+It’s made by blending grated coconut flesh with water and then straining the mixture.
+The result is a thick, creamy liquid with a distinct tropical aroma and flavor.

 Types of Coconut Milk